Mixing Rates And Feeding Temperature

 Calves should receive milk replacer mixed at no less than 125g in 875 ml water to make 1 Litre of mixed milk, depending on the type of milk powder protein and fat levels mixing rates can be increased up to 150g – 175g (always seek advice from your calf rearing specialist / follow the instructions on the bag).

 Milk should be fed at the same temperature every day we recommend feeding our products at body temperature of 38 °C. Always feed the youngest calves first which ensures their milk is the right temperature.

 How Many Feeds Per Day Do My Calves Need?

 Calves should receive milk replacer a minimum of 2 x feeds a day at the correct mixing rate.

-Once a day feeding can be carried out once the calves are over 3 weeks of age and in good health.
+Once a day feeding can be carried out once the calves are 28 days old and in good health.
 Please consult your Calf Company representative for an individual feeding plan.